-"In some cases, platelet mass was calculated on an MPV [mean platelet volume] that was up to 72 hours old based on our previous research on the relationship between platelet mass and IVH [intraventricular hemorrhage].
+rhage].
 We cannot rule out the possibility that during acute thrombocytopenia changes in MPV may be more acute.
-Because platelet counts were not confirmed by manual count, we cannot exclude the unlikely possibility that some infants may have had pseudothrombocytopenia."[81]
+Because platelet counts were not confirmed by manual count, we cannot exclude the unlikely possibility that some infants may have had pseudothrombocytopenia."

-Example 2 (potential bias)
+- Example 2 (potential bias)

 "Fourth, the house staff at the two academic centers in the study may have been a source of contamination.
 Additional house staff occasionally provided overnight coverage at the intervention group academic center.
 These additional house staff were not formally educated about the study, so they effectively functioned as if they were in the control group.
 Conversely, additional house staff who provided overnight coverage at the control group academic center may have been previously educated about our study while working at the intervention group academic center.
-Thus, they effectively functioned as if they were in the intervention group."
-[82]
+Thus, they effectively functioned as if they were in the intervention group."83

-Example 3 (remaining uncertainty)
+- Example 3 (remaining uncertainty)

 "The integration of a nested, internal pilot in the definitive trial should also be considered to allow continued monitoring of the feasibility, in particular, the assessment of using different inclusion criteria and the recommended changes to the data collection methods, particularly within the first year of recruitment.
-The use of a qualitative element to assess the participants' views on data collection methods would also be beneficial."[83]
+The use of a qualitative element to assess the participants' views on data collection methods would also be beneficial."

-Identifying and discussing the limitations of a study helps to provide a better context for understanding the significance of its findings.
-In a pilot trial it may also be helpful to distinguish between limitations that can be overcome in a future definitive trial, and those that cannot.
-In

-Example 1 authors explain the limitation of a method of measurement although they do not say whether they think this could be overcome in a future definitive trial.
+Identifying and discussing the limitations of a study helps to provide a better context for understanding the importance of its findings.
+In a pilot trial it might also be helpful to distinguish between limitations that can be overcome in a future definitive RCT, and those that cannot.
+In example 1 the authors explain the limitation of a method of measurement although they do not say whether they think this could be overcome in a future definitive RCT.

-In a future definitive trial investigators will want, as far as possible, to avoid sources of bias that may affect treatment effect estimates.
-In a pilot trial we are not primarily interested in treatment effect so these biases will not be of so much concern but it will still be useful to identify potential biases that could affect the treatment effect in the future definitive trial so that investigators have a better chance of avoiding these.
-In Example 2 a potential source of bias in the future definitive trial is identified.
+In a future definitive RCT, investigators will want, as far as possible, to avoid sources of bias that might affect treatment effect estimates.
+In a pilot trial, investigators are not primarily interested in treatment effect, so these biases will not be of so much concern but it would still be useful to identify potential biases that could affect the treatment effect in the future definitive RCT so that investigators have a better chance of avoiding these.
+In example 2 a potential source of bias in the future definitive RCT is identified.

-If substantial areas of uncertainty about feasibility remain at the end of the pilot trial that prevent investigators from proceeding with a future definitive trial or warrant investigation in an internal pilot then, for clarity, these should be reported as in Example 3.
+If substantial areas of uncertainty about feasibility remain at the end of the pilot trial that prevent investigators from proceeding with a future definitive RCT or warrant investigation in an internal pilot then, for clarity, these should be reported, as in example 3.